 - b) Other businesspersons may be elected by the Council community businesses.

-The School Council is solely responsible for identifying additional business representatives and for describing in its local Bylaws its procedures for selecting business representatives. - c) At least two (2) certificated teachers, excluding any personnel employed in administrative positions, who are employed four of the six segments at The Academy of Richmond County.
+The School Council is solely responsible for identifying additional business representatives and for describing in its local Bylaws and its procedures for selecting business representatives. - c) At least two (2) certified teachers, excluding any personnel employed in administrative positions, who are employed four of the six segments at Richmond Hill K-8.
 These members must not be employed full or part-time in administrative positions.

-A certificated teacher/instructional employee is defined as a regular education or special education classroom teacher, an Instructional Lead Teacher (ILT), a guidance counselor, or a media specialist.
-Itinerant teachers and social workers who serve more than one school are excluded from service on the Academy of Richmond County Council.
+A certified teacher/instructional employee is defined as a regular education or special education classroom teacher, an Instructional Lead Teacher (ILT), a guidance counselor, or a media specialist.
+Itinerant teachers and social workers who serve more than one school are excluded from service on the Richmond Hill K-8 School Council.